 - <Alert name> - The display expression if one was specified.
 Otherwise, the condition expression.

-- Alert Condition - The condition expression, if the display expression is shown.
+- Alert Condition - The alert condition

 - Alert Firings - An events() query that shows events of type